Louis-Napoléon, Prince Imperial: Biography

 With the outbreak of the Zulu War in 1879, the prince, with the rank of lieutenant, forced the hand of the British military to allow him to take part in the conflict, despite the objections of Rouher and other Bonapartists.
 He was only allowed to go to Africa by the special pleading of his mother, Empress Eugénie, and by the intervention of Queen Victoria herself.
-He left England on 27 February 1879 with letters of introduction from the Duke of Cambridge in the hope he might be allowed to follow the movements of the troops.
+He left England on 27 February 1879 with letters of introduction from the Duke of Cambridge, the British commander-in-chief, in the hope he might be allowed to follow the movements of the troops.
 Once he arrived at Durban, he joined the General's Head-Quarters and met Frederic Thesiger, 2nd Baron Chelmsford, the commander in South Africa, on 9 April and was nominally placed on his staff.
 The prince accompanied Chelmsford on his march into Zululand.
 Keen to see action and full of enthusiasm, he was warned by Lieutenant Arthur Brigge, a close friend, "not to do anything rash and to avoid running unnecessary risks.
 I reminded him of the Empress at home and his party in France."

 Chelmsford, mindful of his duty, attached the prince to the staff of Colonel Richard Harrison of the Royal Engineers, where it was felt he could be active but safe.
 Harrison was responsible for the column's transport and for reconnaissance of the forward route on the way to Ulundi, the Zulu capital.
 While he welcomed the presence of the prince, he was told by Chelmsford that the prince must be accompanied at all times by a strong escort.
 Lieutenant Jahleel Brenton Carey, a French speaker and British subject from Guernsey, was given particular charge of him.
 The prince took part in several reconnaissance missions.
 However, his eagerness for action almost led him into an early ambush when he exceeded orders in a party led by Colonel Redvers Buller.
 Despite this, on the evening of 31 May 1879, Harrison agreed to allow the prince to scout in a forward party scheduled to leave in the morning, mistakenly believing that the path ahead was free of Zulu skirmishers.